 This method requires nothing but mere screws and washers.
 Seriously: no overheating your console, no adding new fans (although you can add them if you like), no towels.
 Ever since I did this I haven't had the console freeze up once.

 Step 1: Before we begin...

 For starters, why would you need to repair the console yourself?
-If you have a working warranty, I highly suggest you send the console to Microsoft for repairs,as a repair will void your warranty.
-While Microsoft dropped the ball on product quality in efforts to get the 360 out before the other consoles, they picked up the proverbial dirt-covered ball by extending all warranties to 3 years.
+If you have a working warranty I highly suggest you send the console to Microsoft for repairs, as a repair will void your warranty.
+While Microsoft has dropped the ball on product quality in an effort to get the 360 out before other consoles, they picked up the proverbial dirt-covered ball by extending all warranties to 3 years.

 And of course, if you're on your 4th Red Ringed Xbox 360, and are considering buying a PS3...

 I would hate to see someone give up the pinnacle of gaming due to a simple flaw over a Blu-Ray player with gaming functionality.